atdrago/negative/docs/usage.md

 ![Negative - Tabs](demo-tabs.gif)

 ## Zoom
-Zooming isn't really necessary yet because the pixel ratio of the captured screen does not matter.
-If Negative is used on a retina display, the image will be resize down (using CSS) to the 1x resolution.
-Otherwise, the image will stay its original resolution.
-This feature is really just preparation for allowing arbitary images to be opened with Negative.
+> Zooming isn't really necessary yet because the captured image will always be resized to 1x dimensions.
+This feature is really just preparation for [allowing arbitrary images to be opened](https://github.com/atdrago/negative/issues/78) with Negative.

 ![Negative - Zoom](demo-zoom.gif)